JeyDotC/jeydotc.github.io/_posts/2015-11-26-Hosting-Nancy-in-Dnn-Part-1.md

 ### Configuring the handler

 For the ASP.NET host, we need to configure an HTTP handler.
-To do so, we just add a new entry in the Web.config file of DNN under configuration > system.webserver > modules:
+To do so, we just add a new entry in the Web.config file of DNN under configuration > system.webserver > handlers:

 ```xml
  <add name="NancyHandler" verb="*" type="Nancy.Hosting.Aspnet.NancyHttpRequestHandler" path="MyServices*" />